MANDYTSANG007/cyclistic_case_study/README.md

 ```

 **Prepare dataset** <br>
-Convert started_at and ended_at data type from "char" to "POSIXct" type to help with time manipulation.
-Dates store in the POSIX format are more accurate compare to the builtin as.Date function.
-After the conversion is completed, arrange data in order by started_at to make it easier to analyze.
+Use $ operator to extract the started_at and ended_at columns from the data frame.
+Then, we convert started_at and ended_at data type from "char" to "POSIXct" type to help with time manipulation.
+Dates store in the POSIX format are more accurate compare to the built-in as.Date function.
+After the conversion is completed, arrange the started_at column in ascending order to make it easier to analyze.
 ```
 all_trips$started_at <- as.POSIXct(
     all_trips$started_at,